Vladimir Schneider: Biography

 V.G.
 Schneider was born in 1966, his childhood and youth were spent in Armavir, graduated from Kuban State University.
 Specializes in the field of social history of peoples North Caucasus / North Caucasus, also studies the history of ethno-cultural associations that have arisen and exist in the conditions of the city.
 He wrote the history of the German community of Armavir from the last third of the XIX and until the beginning of the XXI centuries, and also worked in the field of research methodology of the history of the origin and development of communities in the numerically dominant foreign ethnic and foreign cultural environment.

 After serving in the army in 1987, Vladimir G. entered the history department of the Kuban State University.
 At that time, perestroika was taking place in the country and in Soviet social science, at the faculty the teachers discovered new research methodologies for themselves and shared them with students.
 Students created various interest clubs, participated in political discussions, of which Vladimir was an active participant.

 V.G.
-Schneider graduated from university in 1992, already in the new state, when, it seemed, many roads opened up for the young specialist.
+Schneider graduated from university in 1992.
 Vladimir G. returns to Armavir and begins his scientific and professional activities as a teacher in the department of cultural studies Armavir State Pedagogical Institute (AGPI).

 From 1994 to 1996, Schneider VG He studied at the graduate school of the AGPI, which he successfully completed by defending his thesis for the degree of candidate of historical sciences on the topic: “Workers of the North Caucasus (end of the XIX century – February 1917): history of social formation)”.

-Due to deep scientific knowledge, the desire to learn new things, creativity and democracy in relations with students, Vladimir G. became one of the most popular teachers of the faculty, where he teaches.

 V.G.
 Schneider has a wide range of scientific interests: Russian and world culture, the deportation of North Caucasian peoples and their rehabilitation, the national policy of the Soviet state in the North Caucasus, and much more.

 V.G.
 Schneider deals with questions of the methodology of history.
 In particular, he developed and presented in a number of publications, including one monograph, an original concept of socio-political cycles in the history of Russia.

 Vladimir Schneider has been a member of national-cultural associations of Russian Germans in Armavir since the early 1990s. and until today.
 An active participant in the activities of the Armavir city German national-cultural autonomy, the author of many scientific publications on the history of the Germans of Armavir and the Middle Kuban (more than 20), including three monographs.